sanger-bentley-group/gps-pipeline/README.md

 The GPS Unified Pipeline is a Nextflow pipeline designed for processing raw reads (FASTQ files) of *Streptococcus pneumoniae* samples.
 The pipeline assesses the quality of the reads based on assembly, mapping, and taxonomy.
 If the sample passes all quality controls (QC), the pipeline also provides the sample's serotype, multi-locus sequence typing (MLST), lineage (based on the [Global Pneumococcal Sequence Cluster (GPSC)](https://www.pneumogen.net/gps/GPSC_lineages.html)), and antimicrobial resistance (AMR) against multiple antimicrobials.

 The pipeline is designed to be easy to set up and use, and is suitable for use on local machines.
 It is also offline-capable, making it an ideal option for cases where the FASTQ files being analysed should not leave the local machine.
 Additionally, the pipeline only downloads essential files to enable the analysis, and no data is uploaded from the local machine.
-After initialisation or the first successful complete run, the pipeline can be used offline unless any pipeline option is changed.
+After initialisation or the first successful complete run, the pipeline can be used offline unless you have changed the selection of any database or Docker image.

 The development of this pipeline is part of the GPS Project ([Global Pneumococcal Sequencing Project](https://www.pneumogen.net/gps/)).